 Strategic Planning for Diversity & Inclusion

-From 2017 to 2018, several members of the student body, faculty, staff, alumni, and board of directors led the entire law school community in the development of a strategic plan for diversity and inclusion.
+Several members of the student body, faculty, staff, alumni, and board of directors led the entire law school community in the development of a strategic plan for diversity and inclusion.
 A committee of these individuals is now tasked with implementing the plan and tracking its progress.

 This Diversity and Inclusion Strategic Planning document states the commitment of RWU Law to build and support a community of individuals who are diverse with respect to race, sex, sexual orientation, gender identity or expression, religion, spirituality, ethnicity, national origin, citizenship, abilities, age, socioeconomic status, military status, domicile, life experiences, viewpoints, and philosophy.

 A diverse student body, faculty, and staff improves the educational experience by creating the conditions for an intellectually and personally challenging exchange of ideas inside and outside the classroom.
 It also helps create a culture in which all individuals are and feel valued, supported, and encouraged to excel.
 Moreover, engaging with a diverse community helps prepare students for their careers by accelerating development of the sensitivity, communication, and teamwork skills necessary to succeed in an increasingly diverse and global society.

 Historically, the legal profession has been open to only a small segment of our society.
 As a matter of social justice, a legal education and career opportunities at RWU Law should be visibly open to all members of our heterogeneous society.
 Moreover, a diverse legal profession is more likely to reform laws that were created and have been maintained by a relatively homogenous and privileged segment of society.
 The legitimacy of the legal system is also enhanced when the members of the legal profession reflect the diversity of those who need legal representation.